godotengine/godot-docs/classes/class_navigationlink3d.rst

 - void **set_enter_cost** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_enter_cost** **(** **)**

-When pathfinding enters this link from another regions navmesh the ``enter_cost`` value is added to the path distance for determining the shortest path.
+When pathfinding enters this link from another regions navigation mesh the ``enter_cost`` value is added to the path distance for determining the shortest path.

 .. rst-class:: classref-item-separator